shulgaalexey/gallery-dotnet-sdk-tizen/TDDWithNUnitXamarin.md

 ## What we learned today?

-You can and, very likely, should develop your Tizen Mobile or TV App in a TDD manner.
+You can and, for sure, should develop your Tizen Mobile or TV App in a TDD manner.

-We propose to use nunit.xamarin SDK which offers testing capcities of popular NUnit Framework together with GUI and XML reporting features.
+We propose to use nunit.xamarin SDK which offers testing capcities of popular NUnit Framework represented on a GUI and in XML reports.

-Tizen .NET and Tizen Xamarin Mobile and TV Apps are in the Preview mode and you can try it free of charge.
+Tizen .NET and Tizen Xamarin Mobile and TV Apps are currently in the Preview mode and you can try it completely free of charge.

-Give it a try and develop your own well tested world class apps.
+Give it a try and develop your own well tested world class Tizen apps.

 ## What's next?

-The TDD allows you to develop and maintain well tested apps.
+The TDD allows you to develop and maintain perfect apps.

-However on the next phase of your app life cycle, when it is shipped to you users yom may instrument it with continuous monitoring tools.
+However on the next phase of your app life cycle, when it is shipped to you users, yom may instrument it further with continuous monitoring tools.

 Read how you can integrate [Mobile Analytics](https://github.com/shulgaalexey/gallery-dotnet-sdk-tizen/blob/master/MobileCenterAnalytics.md) into your Tizen Xamarin App

-Study how can you set up Continuous Integration of your Tizen App Development Process
+To make your Tizen app development and delivery smooth, you may design your process based on Continuous Integration technique.

-TODO: add link
+Study how can you set up CI for Tizen [here](ContinuousIntegration.md).

-Check out the [Gallery of 3rd Party C# API](https://shulgaalexey.github.io/gallery-dotnet-sdk-tizen/) available for Tizen
+And finally, check out the [Gallery of 3rd Party C# API](https://shulgaalexey.github.io/gallery-dotnet-sdk-tizen/) available for Tizen